CABBAGE: Guide to Cabbage Varieties

 The Head of the Game

-Cabbage has been cultivated for over 4,000 years and domesticated for more than 2,500.
-Brought to Europe from Asia by the Celts, cabbage quickly became a major crop and food source.
-The name derives from the French word, caboche, meaning head.
+The name "cabbage" derives from the French word, caboche, meaning head.
 Cabbage takes only three months to grow and produces very large harvests.
-Just one acre of cabbage can yield more edible vegetables than any other plant, making cabbage inexpensive and readily available year-round.
+In fact, just one acre of cabbage can yield more edible vegetables than any other plant, making cabbage inexpensive and readily available year-round.
 Popular varieties include red, green, Napa and Savoy.

 Green Cabbage: Crisp and mildly peppery with a slight bitter note.
 Its sturdy leaves hold up to cooking and make it perfect for stuffing.

 Red Cabbage: Beautifully hued, reddish purple leaves with a peppery taste.
 The darker the red, the stronger the taste.
 Adds vivid color to salads and cooked dishes.